 Our friend Federico, the great German / Andalusian of the world of wine, manages the art of combining the recovery Black Muscat, in the Sierra de Málaga, with very subtle ageing of 5 months in barrels with batonage.
 That gives it a magical and memorable character that will make you rethink the world of rosés.

 Pinot noir (one of the most subtle red grapes in the world) works like no one else in this tremendous Valencian winery.
 Complexity in this Rosé with a red soul.
-It can even be stored since its ageing on lees, and its fermentation in barrels give it a lot of body and structure.
+It can even be stored since it's aging on lees, and its fermentation in barrels gives it a lot of body and structure.

 At first glance, it may seem like a Cote de Provence, there is the good work of Juan and his team to get the most out of this blend of Garnacha and Syrah from Extremadura.